aai-institute/beyond-jupyter/oop-essentials/01-oop-primer/README.md

 **Classes** act as blueprints that define the data **attributes** and behaviors (**methods**) of objects; **objects** are instances of these classes created at runtime with their own state and identity.
-Multiple objects can be instantiated from the same class and contain their own copies of the data attributes defined by that class.
+Multiple objects can be instantiated from the same class and contain their own instances of the data attributes defined by that class.
-The object's methods operate on the its internal data.
+The object's methods can operate on its internal data.

 *Encapsulation* binds the data and methods of a class together into a single unit and prevents external code from directly accessing the internal representation.
 Instead, interaction with the object is managed through a well-defined public interface.